Jaymo33/Blog-Extensor/src/content/blog/how-many-ounces-is-2-cups-of-onion.md

     "name": "Why do some recipes list onion amounts differently?", "acceptedAnswer": {
     "@type": "Answer",
-    "text": "Recipes may specify \"medium onion\" instead of cups because onion sizes vary.
+    "text": "Recipes may specify "medium onion" instead of cups because onion sizes vary.
 One medium onion typically yields about 1 cup chopped, so 2 cups would be two medium onions.
 When in doubt, measuring by weight (ounces or grams) is the most accurate method for air fryer cooking."
     }
     }
     ]